mwittrien/BetterDiscordAddons/Plugins/README.md

  - [Old Title Bar](https://github.com/mwittrien/BetterDiscordAddons/tree/master/Plugins/OldTitleBar) - Reverts the title bar back to its former self.
  - [Owner Tag](https://github.com/mwittrien/BetterDiscordAddons/tree/master/Plugins/OwnerTag) - Adds a Tag like Bottags to the Serverowner..
  - [Personal Pins](https://github.com/mwittrien/BetterDiscordAddons/tree/master/Plugins/PersonalPins) - Similar to normal pins.
 Lets you save messages as notes for yourself.
- - [Pin DMs](https://github.com/mwittrien/BetterDiscordAddons/tree/master/Plugins/PinDMs) - Allows you to pin DMs, making them appear at the top of your DM-list.
+ - [Pin DMs](https://github.com/mwittrien/BetterDiscordAddons/tree/master/Plugins/PinDMs) - Allows you to pin DMs, making them appear at the top of your DMs/Guild-list.
  - [Plugin Repo](https://github.com/mwittrien/BetterDiscordAddons/tree/master/Plugins/PluginRepo) - Allows you to look at all plugins from the plugin repo and download them on the fly.
  - [Read All Notifications Button](https://github.com/mwittrien/BetterDiscordAddons/tree/master/Plugins/ReadAllNotificationsButton) - Adds a little button at the top of your serverlist that enables you to clear all mentions and messagesnotifications at once.
  - [Remove Nicknames](https://github.com/mwittrien/BetterDiscordAddons/tree/master/Plugins/RemoveNicknames) - Replace all nicknames with the actual accountnames.